mpictor/mpictor.github.io/content/posts/first.md

 date = 2020-05-06T23:48:48-05:00
 draft = false
-title = 'Firstest or worstest'
+title = 'Firstest or worstest' summary = 'Magic SysRq and the blog name'
 +++

 So I decided to try out hugo.
 Gonna weblog like it's 1999.
 No, no, not quite... gonna gopher like it's port 70?
 That'll work.